spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/howto-implement-customer-approval-process-based-on-a-generic-state-machine.md

 1. Add table in DB to connect Entity and StateMachine.
 In this case, it's Customer Entity.
 2. Create CRUD operations for our new table.
-3. Implement the `StateMachineHandlerInterface` plugin and add into thr `StateMachine` module dependencies.
+3. Implement the `StateMachineHandlerInterface` plugin and add it to the `StateMachine` module dependencies.
-4. Implement some Command and Condition plugins if you need it.
+4. Implement some command and condition plugins if needed.
-5. Create state machine xml file with customer approve flow.
+5. Create astate machine XML file with the customer approval flow.
-6. Provide Zed UI presentation.
+6. Provide a Zed UI presentation.

 ## Schema creation